-- If you are enrolled in on-campus (internal mode) units, you will attend on-campus classes.
+If you are enrolled in on-campus (internal mode) units, you will attend on-campus classes.
 Each unit will timetable some classes for the activities scheduled for the unit (for example a fortnightly class might be timetabled for a lecture activity and a weekly class might be timetabled for a tutorial group activity).

 Unit activities will vary from unit to unit and a number of classes will be timetabled for each activity.
 Usually all students attend a single class for a lecture (one big class only, no choice, you must attend) but because tutorial groups are smaller, three tute group classes might be timetabled for the tutorial activity — this means you may have some choice about when you attend your tutorial class.
-Before the study period starts, you need to register in your chosen classes.
+Before the teaching period starts, you need to register in your chosen classes.

-- Clinical Placement is a structured block of time in which students attend a clinical setting for a supervised learning experience.
+Clinical Placement is a structured block of time in which students attend a clinical setting for a supervised learning experience.

-- This is a Government form.
+This is a Government form.
 If you have been offered a Commonwealth Supported Place, you must submit a HECS-HELP form even if you intend to pay your HECS up-front.
 If you have been offered a fee-paying place, you may be eligible to complete a FEE-HELP form and defer your tuition fees.
 Most students will be required to pay a Student Services and Amenities Fee (SSAF) and you can choose to defer this fee too by completing an SA-HELP form.
 For more information about the Government HELP schemes, visit the Commonwealth Government’s web site using the following link.

 Go to Study Assist

-- If you are a Commonwealth Supported Student, then the Australian Government pays the majority of your University fees, but you must still make a student contribution (frequently called HECS) for each unit in which you enrol.
+If you are a Commonwealth Supported Student, then the Australian Government pays the majority of your University fees, but you must still make a student contribution (frequently called HECS) for each unit in which you enrol.
 You will incur that student contribution fee (HECS) on the census date for the unit.
 If you are an Australian citizen or the holder of a permanent humanitarian visa you may choose to pay your student contribution up-front or you may prefer to defer your fees to the Australian Taxation Office (this is called a HECS debt and it will accumulate until you reach a taxable income threshold when you will be required to pay it back).